gallo-json/mynaturewatch-cnn/docs/Reflection.md

 ## What I liked

 This was my first time building a real model by myself, from start to finish.
+There was some feeling of accomplishment at the end, because I solved a problem I was facing using machine learning.

 ## Improvements

+### Transfer Learning

+Using a pre-built model would hopefully increase the test accuracy / decrease loss, but it is not as fun as building your own model.
+Denfintely doable, though.

 ## What I learned

+- TensorFlow API
+- Python SCP/SSH APIs